InnoAdventurer/TrailNet/README.md

 # TrailNet
-TrailN is an Progressive Web Application (PWA) that works to allow cyclists, hikers and joggers to socialise with each others.
+TrailNet is an Progressive Web Application (PWA) that works to allow cyclists, hikers and joggers to socialise with each others.

 This is a private project created by InnoAdventurer.